2515 Dole Street

 The JD program is a 3-year, full-time course of study that begins in August with a 3-day orientation for new students.
 The JD degree is awarded upon completion of the satisfactory completion of 89 credit hours, including a selection of required courses.
 Completion of the program must be attained within seven years of the date of first registration.
 Full-time study is defined as registration for a minimum of 12 credit hours per semester plus regular attendance at scheduled class meetings.
 In addition, all law students must complete 60 hours of pro bono legal service in order to graduate.
 Visit the law school website for a detailed description of the degree requirements.

 The first-year curriculum offers a conventional format of required substantive courses and intensive small group seminars in legal writing, research, and advocacy.
-The program for the second and third years is primarily elective and includes writing and research seminars, clinical workshops (some of which involve students in actual litigation under the Supreme Court’s Student Practice Rule), and a variety of courses in both traditional and new areas of law.
+The program for the second and third years is primarily elective and includes writing and research seminars, clinical and skills workshops (some of which involve students in actual litigation under the Supreme Court’s Student Practice Rule), and a variety of courses in both traditional and new areas of law.

 In the fall of 2008, the law school launched a part-time evening program, leading to a JD degree.
 Part-time students share the same competitive qualities of the full-time student body and graduation requirements are the same for both programs.